S3 API

 alluxio.worker.s3.connection.idle.max.time=0sec

-Supported S3 API Actions
+Supported S3 Actions

 S3 API Action